-The College continues to work towards its strategy of developing Centres of Excellence and for Coleg Cambria this means centralising provision to one site where we can invest in outstanding physical provision.
-This can include new and future technologies, provide excellent teaching and learning, develop links to employers for work and research, support a wide and aspirational curriculum, provide Welsh Language integration throughout, and develop international links such as World Skills success and respond to local and national future skills requirements.
+The College continues to work towards its strategy of developing an inspirational learning environment and Centres of Excellence, with investment in outstanding physical provision.
+This can include new and future technologies, providing excellent teaching and learning, developing links to employers for work and research, support a wide and inspirational curriculum, provide Welsh language integration throughout and the development of international links such as World Skills success and responding to local and national future skills requirements.